NewBoCo/DojoPro/Summer Challenge 2017/Day 2/day-2.md

 ## PLAY!

 Your game is now installed on your phone.
 Find it in your applications, start it, and put it into your Google Cardboard and play!

+## Now it's time to customize your game.
+Below are some suggestions.

+* Now that you know how to place cubes there are no limits to how many you can set up and where you can put them.
+* Can you set up other shapes to throw balls at?
+* Can you throw different shapes?
+* What happens if you modfy the physics (throwForce or the gravity settings on the blocks)?